mattermost/mattermost-plugin-jira/docs/admininstrator-guide/notification-management.md

 ## Setting up the webhook in Jira

 In order to have Jira post events to your Mattermost instance, you'll need to set up a webhook inside of Jira.
-Please see the instructions at [https://mattermost.gitbook.io/plugin-jira/setting-up/configuration#step-2-configure-webhooks-on-the-jira-server](../setting-up/configuration#step-2-configure-webhooks-on-the-jira-server).
+Please see the instructions at [configure webhooks on the Jira server](https://mattermost.gitbook.io/plugin-jira/setting-up/configuration#step-2-configure-webhooks-on-the-jira-server).

 ## Legacy Webhooks

-If your organization's infrastructure is set up such that your Mattermost instance cannot connect to your Jira instance, you will not be able to use the Channel Subscriptions feature.
-You will instead need to use the Legacy Webhooks feature supported by the Jira plugin.
-It is called "Legacy Webhooks" because it was the first iteration of the webhooks feature.
+If your organization's infrastructure is set up in such a way that your Mattermost instance can't connect to your Jira instance, you won't be able to use the Channel Subscriptions feature.
+Instead, you'll need to use the Legacy Webhooks feature (the first iteration of the webhooks feature supported by the Jira plugin).

 1. As a Jira System Administrator, go to **Jira Settings > System > WebHooks**.
-   * For older versions of Jira, click the gear icon in bottom left corner, then go to **Advanced > WebHooks**.
+   * For older versions of Jira, select the gear icon in bottom left corner, then go to **Advanced > WebHooks**.
-2. Click **Create a WebHook** to create a new webhook.
+2. Select **Create a WebHook** to create a new webhook.
 Enter a **Name** for the webhook and add the Jira webhook URL [https://SITEURL/plugins/jira/webhook?secret=WEBHOOKSECRET&team=TEAMURL&channel=CHANNELURL](https://SITEURL/plugins/jira/webhook?secret=WEBHOOKSECRET&team=TEAMURL&channel=CHANNELURL) \(for Jira 2.1\) as the **URL**.

    * Replace `TEAMURL` and `CHANNELURL` with the Mattermost team URL and channel URL you want the Jira events to post to.
 The values should be in lower case.
    * Replace `SITEURL` with the site URL of your Mattermost instance, and `WEBHOOKSECRET` with the secret generated in Mattermost via **System Console > Plugins > Jira**.